Something I'm Embarrassed to Talk About: My Teeth

 You might be wondering why I let it get to the point of developing an abscess before I did anything about it.
 You see, I had no health insurance.
 I had also just spent 6 months straight in the hospital and had undergone 2 major emergency surgeries and therefore incurred a lot of medical debt.

-Since then I have lost 3 more of my teeth and what prompted me to write this tonight is that one more tooth just broke apart a couple of hours ago.
+Since then I have lost 3 more of my teeth.
+What prompted me to write this tonight is that 1 more tooth just broke apart a couple of hours ago.
 In total that is 6 teeth that I have lost.
-In addition, I have had many cavities filled and one root canal.
-Seriously, I’m too young for this!
+In addition, I have had many cavities filled and 1 root canal.
+Seriously, I'm too young for this!

-Embrassing topics that come up with Crohn's disease
+Embrassing topics that come up with Crohn's and colitis

-There is one thing that I am embarrassed to talk about though and that is my teeth.
+There is 1 thing that I am embarrassed to talk about, though, and that is my teeth.
 I actually had a video up at one point where I talked about this issue but I deleted it not long after.

-What causes dental problems for patients with Crohn’s or UC?
+What causes dental problems with Crohn's or UC?

 After I began having trouble with my teeth it prompted me to look into the cause of my dental problems.
-Could it be my Crohn’s disease that was causing all of the issues?
+Could it be my IBD that was causing all of the issues?

 I surveyed other patients on my website a few years ago and found that many patients with Crohn's disease and ulcerative colitis reported the same dental complications that I had, so I wanted to investigate more.

 I did have my own theories as to why my teeth are the way they are.
 I was diagnosed as a child and in and out of the hospital quite frequently as a kid.
 Vomiting was a major symptom of mine back then and still is to this day.

 Another cause I suspect is the use of steroids.
 I used steroids often growing up for long periods of time and was even on high doses of IV steroids several times while inpatient.